Davetbutler/davetbutler.github.io/_pages/about.md

 * We had our [paper](https://eprint.iacr.org/2019/1449.pdf) accepted at CPP 2020.
 In this work we extend our formalisation of MPC to the malicious setting.

-* We have a new [paper](https://eprint.iacr.org/2019/1185.pdf) out, extending our work from POST 2019 on sigma protocols and commitment schemes.
+* We have a new [paper](https://eprint.iacr.org/2019/1185.pdf) out, extending our work from POST 2019 on Sigma Protocols and Commitment Schemes.